peterlugtig/peterlugtig.github.io/content/courses/SDA/week9.md

 ## Introduction

 Topic: in practice, nonresponse weights should be developed keeping in mind what the dependent variable is.
 In situations where many variables asked among respondents are also available for the population, there are many possible nonresponse weighting models.
 In this week, we will focus on the question of how to develop nonresponse weights.
-We discuss the concept of ‘paradata’
+We discuss the concept of paradata.

-**Prepare for class:**
+##Literature:
 -	Brick, J. M. (2013).
 Unit nonresponse and weighting adjustments: A critical review.
 Journal of Official Statistics, 29(3), 329-353.
 -	Kreuter, F. (2013).
 Improving surveys with paradata: Introduction.
 Improving surveys with paradata: Analytic uses of process information, 1-9.

-**Lecture:** introduction to paradata.
+##Lecture:
-## Slides
+introduction to paradata.
 [Slides](/files/SDA/lecture_week_45_designing_weights.pdf)

 ##CLass Exercises